quasarframework/quasar/docs/src/pages/vue-components/linear-progress.md

   - /quasar-plugins/loading-bar
 ---

 The QLinearProgress component displays a colored loading bar.
-The bar can either have a determinate progress, or an indeterminate animation.
+The bar can either have a determinate progress or an indeterminate animation.
 It should be used to inform the user that an action is occurring in the background.

 ## Installation